tangshuang/deferer-queue/README.md

   - switch: always use the last defer, when push a new defer, the old deferers will be dropped
   - shift: use first defer at the start of queue, then use the latest defer after the previous defer finish
 - autoStart: whether to run queue immediately when invoke `push`
+- delay: number, default 0, delay to start the queue when push() or start()

 ### push(defer, success, fail, cancel)